NCIP/cagrid-portal/cagrid-1-0/Applications/cagrid-portal/README.txt

 7. Run: ant aggr:load-workspaces
    - NOTE: you'll see lots of warnings and error messages.
 Unless you see a stacktrace, it worked.

+8. Run: ant liferay:install-liferay

+9. Create liferay database:

+	create database lportal2 character set utf8;
+	grant all privileges on lportal2.* to 'lportal2'@'%' identified by 'lportal2';
+   	flush privileges;

-8. If you don't have Maven1 installed, run: ant js2:install-maven
+#8.
+If you don't have Maven1 installed, run: ant js2:install-maven
+#

-9. Run: ant js2:deploy-portlets
+#9.
+Run: ant js2:deploy-portlets
- - NOTE: If you have just installed Maven, this will take while because Maven needs to download all the dependencies.
+# - NOTE: If you have just installed Maven, this will take while because Maven needs to download
+#         all the dependencies.
 But future runs of this target will be fast.

 ###########
 # Running #